thegazelle-ad/database-and-ghost-blog-server/README.md

 within this folder.

-When you are done with this copy the config.example.js file to a new file config.js as such if using bash:
+When you are done with this, copy the config.example.js file to a new file config.js as such if using bash:

 `cp config.example.js config.js`